teach-plt/www/README.md

    ghcup install stack latest
    ghcup install ghc 9.4.8
    ```
-   If you haven't yet done it, add to your system `PATH` the location where GHCup installs tools.
+   If you have not yet done it, add to your system `PATH` the location where GHCup installs tools.

 3. Finally, use Stack to install the remaining tools.
    ```
    stack install alex happy BNFC
    ```
-   This will alert you in the end that you don't have the installation directory in your system `PATH`, so go and add it there.
+   This might alert you in the end that you do not have the installation directory in your system `PATH`; in this case, go and add it there.

 4. Verify that these tools are working by querying their version:
    ```